ntlinh16/cloudal/examples/provision/README.md

 This cluster are kept alive after this script is terminated with `-k` option.
 Remember to delete the reservation to release the resoures after finishing your testing.

-## Example 3: Provision nodes on GCP
+## Example 3: Provisioning some hosts on GCP
-In this example, we provision some nodes on GCP.
+In this example, we provision some hosts on GCP.

 First, edit the parameters in the provisioning config file `provisioning_config_gcp.yaml` with your authentication information and your infrastructure requirements.